-When the nausea passes, ease into whole foods and choose wisely.
-Some hangover regulars swear by greasy burgers, fries, and milkshakes, but let's consider a healthier option.
+When nausea passes, ease into whole foods and choose wisely.
+Some hangover regulars swear by greasy burgers, fries, and milkshakes, but it may be best to consider healthier options.

-Before you move to solid foods, consider mixing up a hangover drink of olive oil, egg, ketchup, and hot sauce.
-It's a scaled back Bloody Mary and it's likely you have everything you need.
+Before you move to solid foods, think about mixing up a hangover drink of olive oil, egg, ketchup, and hot sauce.
+It's a scaled-back Bloody Mary and it's likely you have everything you need.
 It's also filled with antioxidants and amino acids that will drive those toxins right out of you.

 Ready for some food?
 Opt for quick fried eggs or potassium-rich bananas.
 Even a cup of bouillon or a sports drink will give you back the nutrients you need.
 Don't overdo the food, but take it one step at a time.